-- To provide adequate off street carparking. - To site and design parking facilities (including garages) to have minimal visual impact on the street frontage or other public place. - To ensure that parking facilities (including garages) are designed so as not to dominate the street frontage or other public spaces.
+- provide and patrons to То • carparking. - parking (including garages) to have minimal visual impact on the street frontage or other public place. - То ensure that • parking facilities (including garages) are designed so as envisaged to street frontage or other spaces.

-cilities Therefore, the proposed rages) development is not so as envisaged to have an ate the adverse impact on the ge or surrounding parking public conditions.
+Therefore, the proposed development is not have an not to dominate the adverse impact on the surrounding parking public conditions.